Will Green Energy Make the United States Less Secure?

 The boom in China's solar panel production has driven down the prices of similar U.S. products by around 40 percent, which is good for consumers in the short-run but not good for U.S. manufacturing jobs.

 Clean energy technologies currently account for an estimated 20 percent of global consumption of critical materials, and the proportion is likely to grow.
 As Figure II shows, rare earths are currently essential to a number of technologies.
-For example, the rare earths neodymium and lanthanum are essential components in the newest generation of batteries, which are critical for hybrid and electric vehicles.
+For example, the rare earths neodymium and lanthanum are essential components in the newest generation of electric motors and batteries, which are critical for hybrid and electric vehicles.
 Thus, the domestic manufacture of these vehicles is dependent on China's willingness to export rare earth elements.

 Wind power is also promoted as a way to decrease American energy dependence; however, the magnets used in turbines that generate wind energy require the rare earth element neodymium.
 General Electric, one of the leading companies developing wind energy technologies, purchases its entire supply of neodymium from China.